brentwg/terraform-aws-key-pair/README.md

 ## Variables
 ```
-key_pair_name:   The name for the key pair
+key_pair_name:   The name of the key pair
 public_key_path: Path to a specified SSH public key file
 ```